-I have been working since 2005, since Mama Alice began her activities in Ayacucho, I started working as a nurse, providing direct attention to children and adolescents in the different health problems that afflicted them.
+I have been working since 2005, since Mama Alice began her activities in Ayacucho, I started working as a nurse, providing direct attention to children and adolescents with the different health problems that afflicted them.
 In 2009 I started my work as director of the NGO.

 There were many difficult moments, one of them was when they came from the prosecution service to corroborate a complaint about an abortion problem, the way prosecutors treat you and put you against the sword and the wall, people who do not listen and only listen to themselves.
-Another very difficult moment was when one of our former workers denounced us to the Ministry of Labor degenerating the type of contract for their benefit, for me it was difficult to understand the reasons why this person did it, despite the fact that we had helped him in all aspects and much more than our employer obligations were.
+Another very difficult moment was when one of our former workers denounced us to the Ministry of Labor for degenerating the type of contract for their benefit, for me, it was difficult to understand the reasons why this person did it, despite the fact that we had helped him in all aspects and much more than our employer obligations were.

 This Mama Alice project that we have been executing during these 15 years is very beautiful, I would like us to be able to expand our support to other provinces and maybe even to other departments.
-Also a new project perhaps to be the pioneers in technical education having other specialties, cuisine, tourism and English.
+Also, a new project perhaps to be the pioneers in technical education having other specialities, cuisine, tourism and English.
 Like a school with a new methodology that is innovative in Peru.

 Thanks to the NGO Mama Alice I had the opportunity to travel twice, to Holland and the United States, these trips helped me to get to know other realities, different from our country.
 It helped me to see my work differently from other perspectives, and perhaps to combine these experiences with our Peruvian idiosyncrasies, especially Ayacuchana.
 In the Netherlands, I was able to get to know the different schools, and different ways of teaching, I met nice and caring families and I saw different lifestyles.
 It was very interesting.